juartinv/pulpy/Examples/README.md

 ## Shower

-This simulates multiple showers and multiple users trying to adjust the temperatures to their preffered temperatures.
+This simulates multiple showers and multiple users trying to adjust the temperatures to their preferred temperatures.
 Each user can have access to any amount of the showers.

-Users can only say hotter or colder, additionally they have to work against others' wishes if they have a different preffered temperatures.
+Users can only say hotter or colder, additionally, they have to work against others' wishes if they have different preferred temperatures.

-If they all agree, or are close to agreeing, on the ideal temperature this usually settles itself relativly quickly:
+If they all agree, or are close to agreeing, on the ideal temperature this usually settles itself relatively quickly:

 ![](gifs/shower_consensuas.gif)